Jewish Writers Institute

 A project of Maimonides Fund

 The Digital Storytellers Lab is a year-long fellowship for visionary creators developing bold, original, Jewish-themed projects for digital platforms such as YouTube, Instagram, podcasts, webtoons and games.
-Fellows receive up to $25,000 in project support, personalized mentorship, hands-on technical guidance, and access to a thriving creative community.
+The fellowship seeks to

 Apply